jgrss/geowombat/doc/source/web.rst

 GeoWombat integrates easy access to Spatial Temporal Asset Catalog (`STAC <https://stacspec.org/en>`_) APIs.
-STAC is a standardized way to expose collections of spatial temporal data for easy data retrieval of products like Sentinel-2, Landsat, Digital Earth, and even Google Earth Engine products.
+STAC is a standardized way to expose collections of spatial temporal data for easy data retrieval of products such as Sentinel-2, Landsat, and Digital Earth.
 For a full list of public STAC APIs refer to the following `STAC list <https://stacspec.org/en/about/datasets/>`_.

 Spatial Temporal Asset Catalogs